Updated April 2026

 Location

 Where the vehicle is garaged and driven affects risk.
-Urban areas with higher theft or accident rates may cost more.
+Urban areas with higher theft or accident rates, and regions prone to hail, may cost more.

 🔧